 About our club

-The club organises and runs sailing events and courses for members and visitors all throughout the year and has very active keelboat and dinghy racing fleets.
-In addition, Howth Yacht Club prides itself as being a world-class international sailing event venue and hosts many National, European and World Championships as part of its busy annual sailing schedule.
+The Club organises and runs many sailing events and courses for members and visitors throughout the year and has very active keelboat and dinghy racing fleets.
+In addition, Howth Yacht Club prides itself on being a world-class international sailing venue and regularly hosts high level competitions including World, European, National and Regional championships as part of its busy annual sailing schedule.

 Howth Yacht Club is the home of the World's oldest one-design racing keelboat class, the ‘Howth Seventeen Footer’.
 This still thriving class of boat was designed by Walter Herbert Boyd in 1897 to be sailed in our local waters.
 The original five 'gaff-rigged topsail' boats that came to the harbour in the spring of 1898 are still raced hard from April until November every year, competing against the other boats of this historic class that have been built since the original five arrived.